Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{one}-beam computed tomography (CBCT) has become a valuable imaging modality for head and neck applications. \Acs{CBCT} systems use a flat-panel detector and a cone-shaped X-ray beam to acquire volumetric images in one rotation, and they are now widely used in dental, sinus, and cranial imaging.
-In these contexts, \Ac{CBCT} often serves as a lower-dose and more accessible alternative to conventional \ac{MDCT} \cite{li_patient_2013, nicholson_novel_2021}. \Ac{CBCT} scanners are also more compact and can be deployed at the point of care (e.g. in outpatient clinics or operating rooms), offering advantages in portability and cost for head imaging \cite{rumboldt_review_2009, wu_cone-beam_2020}.
-While these features make \ac{CBCT} particularly appealing, continued efforts are being made to further optimize patient safety---especially in terms of radiation dose.
+\IEEEPARstart{C}{one}-beam computed tomography (CBCT) has become a valuable imaging modality for head and neck applications. \Acs{CBCT} systems use a flat-panel detector and a cone-shaped X-ray beam to acquire volumetric images in one rotation, and are widely used in dental, sinus, and cranial imaging.
+In these contexts, \Ac{CBCT} often serves as a lower-dose and more accessible alternative to conventional \ac{MDCT} \cite{li_patient_2013, nicholson_novel_2021}. \Ac{CBCT} scanners are also more compact and can be deployed at the point of care (e.g., in outpatient clinics or operating rooms), offering advantages in portability and cost for head imaging \cite{rumboldt_review_2009, wu_cone-beam_2020}.
+While these features make \ac{CBCT} particularly appealing, continued efforts are underway to further optimize patient safety, especially in terms of radiation dose.

 One strategy to further reduce radiation exposure in head \ac{CBCT} is to minimize the number of X-ray projections acquired.
+However, doing so inevitably introduces a trade-off between minimizing radiation dose and maintaining diagnostically sufficient image quality \cite{yan2012comprehensive}.
+In clinical contexts, it is essential that reconstructed images preserve critical anatomical details so that the resulting images remain clinically interpretable.
+Therefore, dose-reduction strategies must be carefully balanced with the need to retain key diagnostic structures.

-Due to the incompleteness of the data, the reconstruction problem becomes severely ill-posed, and standard algorithms—such as, for example, the \ac{FDK} \cite{feldkamp_practical_1984} algorithm—yield severe streak artifacts, as shown in Figure \ref{fig:diff_acq}.
-Significant research has addressed the sparse-view reconstruction problem in \ac{CT} and \ac{CBCT}.
-Traditional \ac{MBIR} algorithms leverage regularization, prior information, or \ac{CS} techniques to compensate for missing projections \cite{boyd_distributed_2010,chambolle_first-order_2011}.
+In the sparse-view context, standard algorithms—such as the \ac{FDK} \cite{feldkamp_practical_1984} algorithm—yield pronounced artifacts, leading to severe degradation of image quality, including loss of structural sharpness and distortion of clinically relevant features such as bone boundaries and soft-tissue interfaces, as shown in Figure~\ref{fig:diff_acq}.
+Significant research has addressed the ill-posed sparse-view reconstruction problem in \ac{CT} and \ac{CBCT}.
+Traditional \ac{MBIR} algorithms leverage regularization, prior information, or \ac{CS} techniques to compensate for missing projections \cite{sidky2012convex}.
+However, these techniques can produce over-smoothed areas that obscure subtle anatomical features and reduce the overall fidelity of the reconstructed image.
 More recently, \ac{DL} methods have pushed reconstruction quality further.
-For example, \ac{CNN} can be trained to refine \ac{FDK}-reconstructed sparse-view \ac{CBCT} images \cite{jin_deep_2017}.
-However this kind of supervised methods can have drawbacks, especially when having \ac{OOD} data.
+For example, \acp{CNN} can be trained to refine \ac{FDK}-reconstructed sparse-view \ac{CBCT} images \cite{jin_deep_2017}.
+However, these kinds of supervised methods have drawbacks, especially when dealing with \ac{OOD} data.
 This limitation has motivated the use of less supervised and more robust alternatives.